 All those who contributed to the Crowdfund

-And most importantly, to the London Community Response Fund, for enabling us to make a significant difference to the growing of food all over Lambeth!
+And most importantly, to London Community Foundation and the London Community Response Fund, for enabling us to make a significant difference to the growing of food all over Lambeth!